 Just 5 minutes from town, you will find the Deep Creek Recreation Area of the Great Smoky Mountains National Park – known for waterfalls, trails, swimming, tubing, and fly fishing.
 The Waterfall Loop Trail is 2.5 miles of easy hiking, with 2 miles on an old logging road.

 The Tuckasegee River flows right through downtown Bryson City and has some of the best fishing in the Southeast.
 Its delayed harvest waters feature trout, smallmouth and other bass, steelhead and more.
 You can wade, but for professional advice and a boat, it’s best to hire a guide.

 Our two breweries offer cold craft brews made on premises and food onsite or order-in.
-Nantahala Brewing’s Burger + Bar has an outdoor bar and fire-pit under the stars.
+Bryson City Brewing has an outdoor bar and fire-pit under the stars.
 Mountain Layers Brewing’s rooftop bar has beautiful views of the mountains and The Rice Wagon food truck is always on site as a dining option.